-Karl is a Partner at PLP Architecture, an urban designer and architectural writer.
-He has more than 23 years’ experience in architectural practice and his work encompasses a broad range of architectural projects, from headquarters buildings, financial institutions, office buildings, residential and mixed-use developments to entertainment destinations and public spaces.
-He has worked on developments in the Middle East, Britain and Europe.
-Most recently he has focussed on a number of large-scale projects integrating urban and architectural design.
+Karl is a Partner, urban designer and architectural writer.
+He has more than 25 years’ experience in architectural practice and his work encompasses a broad range of projects ranging from headquarters, financial institutions, office buildings, residential and mixed-use developments to entertainment destinations and public spaces.
+He has worked on developments in the Middle East, Britain, Europe and India.
+Most recently he has focussed on a number of large-scale projects that integrate urban and architectural design.

 Karl has been in charge of the design of the Whitechapel Estate, a major residential-led mixed-used development in East London, and One Embassy Gardens, an office building facing the new United States Embassy in London which will soon become the home of Penguin Random House.
 Prior to that he worked on Lincoln Square in Westminster and 20 Blackfriars, a mixed-use development in the borough of Southwark.
 Karl’s recent work includes several projects in India and the Middle East that developed innovative workplace and retail concepts.